Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- In 8.1% of his games this year, he has hit a long ball, and 2.1% of his trips to the dish.
+- He has gone deep in 8.1% of his games this season, and 2.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.